Kia ora and thank you for joining the conversation about porn and young people!

-Porn has become a primary sex educator for young people (7,19), influencing youth sexual culture in new and unprecedented ways – which is why it’s more important than ever that youth organisations are equipped to be part of the porn conversation with young people.
+Porn has become a primary sex educator for young people (7,19), influencing youth sexual culture in new ways – which is why it’s important that youth organisations are equipped to be part of the porn conversation with young people.

-By helping young people to develop their own porn literacy, we’re equipping them with the knowledge and tools to make informed and healthy decisions around porn; minimising potential long-term harm.
+By helping young people develop porn literacy skills, we’re equipping them with the knowledge and tools to make informed and healthy decisions around porn, minimising potential long-term harm.

 We’ve put together some resources …

 to help with this based on feedback we received from New Zealand youth stakeholders in our survey: Porn and Young People – what do we know?
 The survey indicated that most stakeholders (95%) felt porn was an issue for young people, but many felt ill-equipped to engage on the issue in their workplace (25).
 They identified key resources they felt could be useful, and we’ve made a start on these below and if you would like to direct youth to this site, click here for a graphic to use on your social media platforms.